 The two members of the Management Board entitled to the pension provision are credited with the pension component for the duration of the pension commitment as part of this company pension provision model in accordance with the pension agreements with them which form the basis.
 This will be credited from the time they reach the age of 65 with a specific monthly payment amount, and will cumulatively reflect the respective pension entitlement under the company pension scheme.
 The respective amount of the monthly pension component is calculated on the basis of the monthly non-performance-related cash remuneration of the members of the Management Board entitled to the benefit, multiplied by an age factor, which maps an appropriate interest rate, and another fixed amount to be determined annually.
 The necessary provisions for the pension components and the resulting pension obligations are calculated annually in actuarial terms.
-The amount of the credited pension components decreases with the progressive duration of the pension agreements with otherwise unchanged fixed non-performance-related emoluments.
-Q GRI 201-3
+The amount of the credited pension components decreases with the progressive duration of the pension agreements with otherwise unchanged fixed non-performance-related emoluments. $\mathscr Q$ GRI 201-3

 II.
-Remuneration of Management Board members in the 2023 financial year
+Remuneration of Management Board members in the 2024 financial year

-The following part of the remuneration report provides details of the specific application of the remuneration system to the members of the Management Board and the remuneration of the individual members of the Management Board in the 2023 financial year.
+The following part of the remuneration report provides details of the specific application of the remuneration system to the members of the Management Board via the respective employment contracts concluded with them and the remuneration of the individual members of the Management Board in the 2024 financial year.

-The remuneration report for the 2022 financial year was approved by the Annual General Meeting of Instone Real Estate Group SE on 14 June 2023 by more than 92% of the votes cast, so there was no reason to change the remuneration system, to question its implementation or the way in which the remuneration of the Management Board and Supervisory Board is reported.
+The remuneration report for the 2023 financial year was approved by the Annual General Meeting of Instone Real Estate Group SE on 5 June 2024 by more than 91% of the votes cast, so there was no reason to change the remuneration system, to question its implementation or the way in which the remuneration of the Management Board and Supervisory Board is reported.
+In accordance with the requirements of the German Stock Corporation Act, the Supervisory Board will resubmit the Management Board remuneration system to the 2025 Annual General Meeting for approval.